HEEPidermis: a versatile SoC for BioZ recording: Impedance measurement process

 \section{Impedance measurement process}

-HEEPidermis offers a versatile approach that allows the reconfiguration of the system to adapt to those needs, even in real-time, to make up for long-term variations.
+The joint use of iDAC, VCO-based ADC and event-based subsampling allows HEEPidermis to be reconfigured to trade-off sensitivity, range, data rate and power, even in real-time, to make up for long-term variations.
 Two exemplary uses cases are presented to illustrate the SoC's versatility.